dekuNukem/traffic-cone-film-scanning/README.md

 The cone should grip the lens hood tightly.

-If too loose, adjust the parameters and print a new one.
+If too loose, use some duct tape, or print a new one.

-Or just put in some superglue.

 ## Scanning Preparation